JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

 Aha! `grep` returns a non-zero status when it doesn't get any input.
 Good to know.
-It turns out that `grep` indicates whether it matched anything or not by its return status.
+It turns out that `grep` indicates whether it matched anything or not with its return status.
 Most programs use their return status to indicate success or failure, but some, like `grep`, use it to indicate some other boolean condition — in this case "found something" versus "didn't find anything":

     julia> success(`echo foo` | `grep foo`)